zulip/zulip-mobile/docs/architecture/react.md

 > [...])
 > is not subject to the shouldComponentUpdate method

-Concretely, this means that our `MessageList` component updates (re-`render`s) when the theme changes, since it's a `ThemeContext` consumer, *even though its `shouldComponentUpdate` always returns `false`*.
-This generally isn't a problem because the UI for changing our own theme setting can't appear while a `MessageList` is in the navigation stack; so the theme can change only once we have
-#4009, via the OS-level theme changing (either automatically on
+We also confirmed this behavior experimentally, in a 2020 version of `MessageList` which used `ThemeContext` to get the theme colors.
+(More recently it's not a class component at all, but a Hooks-based function component.)
+That component re-`render`ed when the theme changed, *even though its `shouldComponentUpdate` always returned `false`*.
-schedule, or because the user changed it in system settings.)
-When this does happen we see that the message list's color scheme changes as we'd want it to, but we also see the bad effects that `shouldComponentUpdate` returning `false` is meant to prevent: losing the scroll position, mainly (but also, we expect, discarding the image cache, etc.).
+This didn't cause a live problem because the UI doesn't allow changing the theme while a `MessageList` is in the navigation stack.
+If it were possible, it would be a concern: setting a short interval to automatically toggle the theme, we see that the message list's color scheme changes as we'd want it to, but we also see the bad effects that `shouldComponentUpdate` returning `false` is meant to

-### The exception: `MessageList`

-We have one React component that we wrote (beyond `connect` calls) that deviates from the above design: `MessageList`.
-This is the only component that extends plain `Component` rather than `PureComponent`, and it's the only component in which we implement `shouldComponentUpdate`.

-In fact, `MessageList` does adhere to the Pure Component Principle -- its `render` method is a pure function of `this.props` and `this.context`.
-So it could use `PureComponent`, but it doesn't -- instead we have a `shouldComponentUpdate` that always returns `false`, so even when `props` change quite materially (e.g., a new Zulip message arrives which should be displayed) we don't have React re-render the component.
-(See the note on the current Context API, above, for a known case where `shouldComponentUpdate` can be ignored.)

-The specifics of why not, and what we do instead, deserve an architecture doc of their own.
-In brief: `render` returns a single React element, a `WebView`; on new Zulip messages or other updates to the props, we choose not to have React make a new `WebView` and render it in the usual way;
-instead, we use `WebView#postMessage` to send information to the JS code running inside the `WebView`, and that code updates the DOM accordingly.
+prevent: losing the scroll position, mainly (but also, we expect, discarding the image cache, etc.).